Spirit of the Rainbow HeronLate Night Cafe

 “Art should disturb the comfortable and comfort the disturbed”

 A weekly late night café open till 11pm, providing a quiet space to sit, read, play games, listen to music, talk, relax or take part in informal art activities, with volunteers and artists from different groups across Sheffield

 The Rainbow Heron Late Night Café launched on 23rd April 2017 and continues to happen on the last Sunday of every month from 7pm to 11pm at the Wellbeing Centre 110 Sharrow Lane, Sheffield, S11 8AL

 We are also developing our activities to promote mental health around Sheffield in collaboration with other organisations working with young people.

 You can find up to date information about us on facebook and sign up for our newsletter there.

-Please also read our Progress Report which gives more detail about the development of the project, as well as our activities and achievements over the past two years.
+Please also read our Progress Report (summer 2018) and our recent Annual Report (spring 2019) which give more detail about the development of the project, as well as our activities and achievements over the past two years.

 The purpose of the Rainbow Heron Late Night Art Café is to promote wellbeing for young people through providing a regular safe space, with peer support and creative activities for relaxation, fun, self-expression, exploration, healing and sharing: a crisis prevention model for young people experiencing mental health problems.
 The ethos will be one of peer support and we intend that all who take part (guests, volunteers, artists and staff) will benefit from it.
 It will be mainly run by young volunteers, with a range of local artists and wellbeing professionals contributing one-off sessions.